EnigmaCurry/rust-axum-template/template/README.md

     --listen 0.0.0.0:3000
 ```

-The service is now running on your server at port 3000, open your browser to https://${APP}.example.com
+The service is now running on your server on port 3000, open your browser to https://${APP}.example.com:3000

 ## Install